PsalmmyBabs/us-home-mortgage-disclosure-act-new-york/README.md

 ---

+## Author

+**Samuel Babajide** — Data Scientist specialising in applied analytics and predictive modelling within complex, regulated environments.

-Built by Samuel Babajide [LinkedIn](https://linkedin.com/in/samuelbbabajide) · [GitHub](https://github.com/PsalmmyBabs).
-Questions and corrections are welcome in the issues.
+[LinkedIn](https://linkedin.com/in/samuelbbabajide) · [GitHub](https://github.com/PsalmmyBabs) Questions and corrections are welcome in the issues.